python/cpython/Doc/reference/compound_stmts.rst

 For an :keyword:`!except` clause with an expression, the expression must evaluate to a type or a tuple containing types.
-Each type must be a subclass of :exc:`BaseException`; otherwise, the runtime will raise a :exc:`TypeError` when the handler is evaluated.
+Each type must be :exc:`BaseException` or a subclass of :exc:`BaseException`; otherwise, the runtime will raise a :exc:`TypeError` when the handler is evaluated.

-The clause matches an exception if the resulting object is "compatible" with the exception.
+The clause matches an exception if the resulting object from evaluating the clause is "compatible" with the exception.
 An object is compatible with an exception if the object is the class or a :term:`non-virtual base class <abstract base class>` of the exception object, or a tuple containing an item that is the class or a non-virtual base class of the exception object.